Syringe Services Program

 What should I do if I find used syringes, needles or other equipment on the street?

-You can also call the city or local government to voice concern and advocate for syringe disposal kiosks in your neighborhood.
-This will inform local government for the need for syringe drop boxes due to consistent issues with littered syringes in your neighborhood.
-Impact from this will likely not be immediate, however it will create a track record so when resources become available, documentation and data will be used to support your requests.
+You can also call the city or local government to voice concerns and advocate for syringe disposal kiosks in your neighborhood.
+This will inform local government of the need for syringe drop boxes due to consistent issues with littered syringes in your neighborhood.
+The impact from this will likely not be immediate, however, it will create a track record so when resources become available, documentation and data will be used to support your requests.

-You can also contact Face to Face to receive free Bio Hazzard containers (BIO Buckets) to be proactive in discarding littered syringes.
-If you do discard them yourself,
+You can also contact Face to Face to receive free Bio Hazard containers (BIO Buckets) to be proactive in discarding littered syringes.
+If you do discard them yourself:

 - Use of common sense and universal safety precautions